hinderling/keyword_spotting/README.md

  ![](./report_figures/results/output_AP_black_center.png) | ![](./report_figures/results/output_AP_bw_ratio.png)
  ![](./report_figures/results/output_AP_bw_ratio_UC_to_LC.png) | ![](./report_figures/results/output_AP_transitions.png)

 As we can see in our Feature-Curves, there is basically no middle ground for our Classifier, extremely high K values are needed to get a high Recall value.
 At the same time an extremely low K value is needed to mantain any sort of precision.
+This basically means, that we can't really properly detect any true matches using only one feature.

 # Reasons for poor Performance